caleb-humasi/caleb-humasi/README.md

 and making a game inspired by it is something very exciting for me.
 I already have a lot of stuff in it: equipment, world generation system (it's still in progress, but it already works), inventory, system for breaking and placing blocks, some enemies, equipment, armor...
 In short, most of the elements of Terraria.
-If you want to know more about this project, you can check out Legendaria in this repository and read what's there.
+If you want to know more about this project, you can check out Legendaria in the other repository and read what's there.
 <!---
 caleb-humasi/caleb-humasi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.